Southeastern Oklahoma State University: Graduate programs

 Graduate programs are offered at Southeastern Oklahoma State University through the School of Education, School of Arts and Sciences, and the School of Business.
-In studies conducted in 2014, the Southeastern School of Education had 85 students, the School of Arts and Sciences had 79 students, the School of Business had thirty-five, the Department of Aviation Sciences had 69, and the Department of Behavioral Sciences had 36.
-The Music Department has recently inaugurated a Master of Music Education degree, with the first graduates expected in May 2017.
+In studies conducted in 2014, the Southeastern School of Education had 85 students, the School of Arts and Sciences had 79 students, the School of Business had 35, the Department of Aviation Sciences had 69, and the Department of Behavioral Sciences had 36.
+The Music Department also offers a Master of Music Education degree.

 Class size

-The number of students enrolled as of fall 2018 is 4,483 students.
+The number of students enrolled as of fall 2022 is 5,376 students.
 Each year, approximately 1,100 people apply to the university and about 860 are accepted; out of the accepted, in 2013, eighteen percent were in the top ten percent of their high school class, forty-one percent were in the top twenty-five percent, and seventy-three percent were in the top fifty percent.
 The student to faculty ratio is 19:1.
 In Fall 2018, the university welcomed its biggest freshman class in six years, with a total enrollment of 600 students.